Dale Earnhardt Jr. and Martin Truex Jr. Didn’t Hide Their Feelings on How the Crop of Young Drivers Has Dramatically Affected NASCAR

 Martin Truex Jr. watched NASCAR Cup Series change in recent years

 Martin Truex Jr. began his NASCAR Cup Series racing career back in 2006.
 Since his arrival, he’s won 27 times, including the 2017 Cup Series title.
-Truex was in Austin, Texas for a tire test at COTA recently and was asked his thoughts on the number of young drivers now competing in NASCAR.
-He said compared to when he debuted, the Cup Series driver demographic has dramatically shifted.
+Truex was in Austin, Texas, for a tire test at COTA.
+He was asked his thoughts on the number of young drivers now competing in NASCAR.
+He said that compared to when he debuted, the Cup Series driver demographic has dramatically shifted.

 “Our sport has really changed over the last handful of years, since I started Cup racing in ’06.
 And then it was all the veteran guys.
 We had a crop of young guys.
 I was part of that, but we weren’t as young as these kids are today,” Truex said.
 “I think I was 26 when I went Cup racing, and I was considered fairly young at that point to go Cup racing.
 And now we’re racing with 18-year-old, 19-year-old, 20-year-old kids, and they’re really good.
 It’s been interesting how it’s changed.
 Really the last couple of years, we’ve got a lot of new young guys in there, making a name for themselves, and doing a good job.
 It’s been fun to race with them and carry the veteran cap around, I suppose.”

-Martin Truex Jr. and Dale Earnhardt Jr. both love NASCAR and understand that the quality of the competition is more important than age of the competitors.
+Martin Truex Jr. and Dale Earnhardt Jr. both love NASCAR.
+They understand that the quality of the competition is more important than the age of the competitors.
 They also both know that the future success of the sport is dependent on grooming the young up-and-coming talent with the hopes it will carry the sport forward for years to come.
 Based on what they’ve seen so far, the future looks bright.